n6ai/minze/docs/guide/components/hooks.md

 # Hooks

 Hooks are methods that can be defined within a component and are called at various points in the lifecycle of a component.
-All hooks can by asynchronous.
+All hooks can be asynchronous.

 **Run only once:**